bmwcarit/joynr/wiki/infrastructure.md

 GCD with appropriate GBID configuration.
 Please check out [joynr multiple backends Guide](multiple-backends.md) for more information about joynr with multiple backends.

-We have also prepared a docker-compose file setting up multiple backends in `docker/joynr-multiple-backend.yml`.
+We have also prepared a docker compose file setting up multiple backends in `docker/joynr-multiple-backend.yml`.
 This docker-concerto can be run and torn down just as described above.
 It will start two backend containers that share one database, as well as two MQTT brokers representing the different backends.
 The MQTT brokers are listening to ports 1883 and 1884 outside the docker network, so it has to be